 1. Is enrolling in a daycare harmful to children’s development?

 The effect of daycare on a child’s development depends on the quality of care provided by the daycare program.
 High-quality daycare arrangements promote social and cognitive development and early learning.
-Meanwhile, poor-quality childcare can be unstimulating and present safety hazards (1).
+Meanwhile, poor-quality childcare can be unstimulating and present safety hazards (14).

 2. Can attending a daycare affect my child’s attachment?

 According to the available data, childcare does not necessarily affect the parent-child bond.
 Some studies show that childcare does not affect attachment, while others show that it could positively or negatively affect attachment.
-However, several studies show that mothers play a significant role in determining the quality of their bond with their children (1)
+However, several studies show that mothers play a significant role in determining the quality of their bond with their children (14)

-3. Are daycares stressful for toddlers?
+3. Is daycare stressful for children?

 Attending a daycare may be stressful for many toddlers since they are in a foreign environment and away from their primary caregivers.
 However, the stress will gradually decrease depending on the quality and structure of childcare provided.